Interview with Nelson Guimarães of Amazon, about His Working Experience in Japan

 Nelson: So, I think that’s because Japanese culture is so unique that they try to teach you how things are done here, right?

 And yeah, you’ll see in the overall business how the Japanese branches of international businesses tend to stand out compared to the branches in other countries 😊.
-In terms of things that usually assist them in Japan, is only used in Japan.
+In terms of things that usually assist them in Japan, it is only used in Japan.
 Like, some processes only exist in Japan.
 While talking to other friends working with other international companies, they tell similar stories.
 So yeah.

 Ryoko: Oh, cool.
 But, having discussions in a nuanced way, is it something you had to adapt to, or was it easy to just get into the flow?